JialeCao001/SipMask/README.md

 ```

 - CONFIG_FILE  of SipMask-VIS is under the folder of [SipMask-VIS/configs/sipmask](SipMask-VIS/configs/sipmask).
-- The learned model on MS COCO dataset is usually used as the pretrained model for video instance segmentation.
+- The model pretrained on MS COCO dataset is usually used for initialization.

 ##### Results